Location: Throughout Dominican Republic

 - If you are in an emergency and are safe, be sure to notify friends and loved ones.

 Av.
 República de Colombia 57, Santo Domingo

 Non-emergency inquiries: SDOAmericans@state.gov

-Enroll in Smart Traveler Enrollment Program (STEP) for security updates
+- Enroll in the Smart Traveler Enrollment Program (STEP)to receive security updates.